oss-generic/process/docs/AdviceForOssBeginners.md

 * If the setup instructions mention a specific version of a software to use, **use that exact version** instead of the latest version.
 * Do not skip any steps because you think that step is "not important".
-* Do not assume current project does things the same way things were one in that _other_ project you are familiar with.
+* Do not assume the current project does things the same way things were done in other projects you are familiar with.

 ## Follow others